 - Time off in lieu – the paid time off work that employee gets for having worked additional hours.
 So, if an employee takes time in lieu, they take extra time off work instead of being paid for overtime.

-Over the last 10 years, there had been significant improvement in educational assistance within companies.
+Over the last ten years, there has been significant improvement in educational assistance within companies.
 Many make a partnership with universities, where employees can start a degree course and work at the same time.

 In this case, workers will attend a university some days of the week and some days work at the company.
 Also, some might be obligated to work for the firm after graduation.
 It’s up to an agreement between employer and employee.

-German companies also offer some bonuses in addition to your salary for example for the extra effort and achievements.
-They can also include anniversary compensation, or supplemental pay to compensate for extra working time.
+German companies also offer some bonuses in addition to your salary, for example, for extra effort and achievements.
+They can also include annual or supplemental pay to compensate for extra working time.

 A performance-based bonus compensates the employee for individual results, while a profit-sharing bonus – usually reserved for high-level employees – is based on the company’s achievements.

-German companies care about the health of their employees and, therefore, often offer free gym passes as well as free fruits and vegetables for snacks.
-If certain criteria is met, a firm can spend up to 500 EUR per year on the employee’s health.
+German companies care about the health of their employees and, therefore, often offer free gym passes and free fruits and vegetables for snacks.

 Additionally, health benefits for employees could be health-promoting framework conditions such as ergonomics at the workplace.
 As well as exercise workshops, lectures on healthy nutrition, or relaxation sessions.

-The German automobile manufacturers Daimler, VW, and BMW support their employees at work-life balance with limited access to e-mails in their free time.
+The German automobile manufacturers Daimler, VW, and BMW, support their employees with work-life balance with limited access to emails in their free time.
 For example, Daimler offers the possibility that emails are automatically deleted while on vacation.